Falling In Love With Dinnerplate Dahlias

 Above is Nick Sr., showing its twisting, two-tone petals.

 Longfield Gardens offers more than 40 different varieties of dahlias as well as many beautiful pairs, mixes and collections.
 Popular varieties like Café au Lait sell out quickly so it’s always good to order early and reserve your new favorites.
-Dahlias are available for pre-order starting in the fall, and are shipped in early spring.
+Dahlias are available for pre-order starting around the holidays, and are shipped in early spring.

 All dahlias make great cut flowers, but here are 10 can’t miss favorites: American Dawn, Arabian Night, Cartouche, Diva, Karma Corona, Labyrinth, Lavender Perfection, Thomas Edison, Tsuku Yori No Shisha and Vancouver.